gongora89/Api_rest_proyecto_final/README.md

 ## Features and Functionalities 😃

 - Node, Express, MongoDB, Mongoose as ODM Basic REST API
-- CRUD Operations (Controller for this)
+- CRUD Operations (A Controller for this)
 - NoSQL for database: Document-oriented MongoDB

 ## Tech Stack 💻